OpenNTF/dojo-webpack-plugin/README.md

 # ES6 Promise dependency in Webpack 2.x

 Webpack 2.x includes code in your packed application that uses ES6 Promise.
 If you need to support browsers that lack ES6 Promise support (e.g. IE 11), then you will need to provide this capability in your application.
-The [dojo-webpack-plugin-sample](https://github.com/OpenNTF/dojo-webpack-plugin-sample) project includes a tiny [wrapper](https://github.com/OpenNTF/dojo-webpack-plugin-sample/blob/master/js/dojoES6Promise.js) that implements ES6 Promise using dojo/Deferred.
+This plugin provides a tiny wrapper module named [dojoES6Promise](https://github.com/OpenNTF/dojo-webpack-plugin/blob/master/amd/dojoES6Promise.js) that implements ES6 Promise using dojo/Deferred.
 All you need to do is include this module as an AMD dependency in your application.
+See [bootstrap.js](https://github.com/OpenNTF/dojo-webpack-plugin-sample/blob/master/js/bootstrap.js) in the sample application for an example.

 # Order of Plugin Registration